ansys/pydpf-core/docs/source/user_guide/waysofusing.rst

 IronPython
 ----------
-DPF in Mechanical uses IronPython and is accessible via the **ACT Console**.
+DPF in Mechanical uses IronPython and is accessible with the **ACT Console**.
 Use it to perform custom postprocessing and visualization of results directly within the Mechanical application.